Skip to content

 resp: Response[FullRepository] = github.rest.repos.get("owner", "repo")

-repo: Dict[str, Any] = resp.json()
+repo: dict[str, Any] = resp.json()

 REST API Versioning